awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKHighLevel.md

 + [Example: Batch Write Operation Using the AWS SDK for \.NET Object Persistence Model](orm-dotnet-batchoperations-example.md)
 + [Example: Query and Scan in DynamoDB Using the AWS SDK for \.NET Object Persistence Model](DynamoDBContext.QueryScan.md)

 The AWS SDK for \.NET provides an object persistence model that enables you to map your client\-side classes to Amazon DynamoDB tables\.
 Each object instance then maps to an item in the corresponding tables\.
 To save your client\-side objects to the tables, the object persistence model provides the `DynamoDBContext` class, an entry point to DynamoDB\.
 This class provides you a connection to DynamoDB and enables you to access tables, perform various CRUD operations, and execute queries\.

 The object persistence model provides a set of attributes to map client\-side classes to tables, and properties/fields to table attributes\.

 **Note**
 The object persistence model does not provide an API to create, update, or delete tables\.
 It provides only data operations\.
 You can use only the AWS SDK for \.NET low\-level API to create, update, and delete tables\.
-For more information, see [Working with Tables: \.NET](LowLevelDotNetWorkingWithTables.md)\.
+For more information, see [Working with DynamoDB Tables in \.NET](LowLevelDotNetWorkingWithTables.md)\.

 The following example shows how the object persistence model works\.
 It starts with the `ProductCatalog` table\.
 It has `Id` as the primary key\.

 ```
 ProductCatalog(Id, ...)
 ```

 Suppose that you have a `Book` class with `Title`, `ISBN`, and `Authors` properties\.
 You can map the `Book` class to the `ProductCatalog` table by adding the attributes defined by the object persistence model, as shown in the following C\# code example\.

 **Example**